READ THIS, DON'T SKIP IT. =Update, February 2nd 2013: This fanfiction is undergoing a revamp. Hope you see and enjoy the difference!=

 "This is no unfortunate spelunker who has been lost in the caves, I'm afraid," the armed man replied just as quietly.
 "I thought at first, maybe, he was just a crazy dark-skinned cosplayer/spelunker, but...no coincidence is that outrageous.
 And as you can remember, my race spends some time among the rocks and caves ourselves..."

 Drizzt's ears perked up.
 Drow!
-Drats, was that seriously the only word he could ever understand every time someone foreign identified him?
-But, at least, he understood something.
+Damn, was that seriously the only word he could understand every time someone foreign identified him?
+But at least he understood something.

 "Look at that light in his eyes," the man continued.
 "It's recognition."

 "Eld, we'd better be careful then...Grandpa's told me of the drow before."
 The human girl gulped.
 Drizzt did not like the way she said "drow".
 It was full of fear and caution.
-"When dad was a little boy, a drow party came to raid the wild elves here...they killed every one of them...except for Elwing, that is, and she's still lucky to have even remembered it by now!
+"When dad was a little boy, a drow party came to raid a tribe of moon elves here...they killed every one of them...except for Ellifain, that is, and she's still lucky to have even remembered it by now!
 You'd think the trauma would have erased it, but-"

-"Elwing is a strong girl," Ahmereld said, smiling slightly at her use of his nickname.
+"Ellifain is a strong girl," Ahmereld said, smiling slightly at her use of his nickname.
 "But that's not the point right now."
-He turned and focused his eyes on Drizzt, who now saw them as deep, emerald green orbs.
+He turned and focused his eyes on Drizzt, who now saw them to be deep, emerald green orbs.
 "Ahnnie, I believe we can communicate with him.
 Drow is similar to Elven...try it out."

 "Why can't you?"